MANUS: Markerless Grasp Capture using Articulated 3D Gaussians: Ablation Study

 \subsection{\shortname Grasp Capture}

-\parahead{Effect of the number of Gaussians in contact map rendering} We show in Figure \cref{fig:ablation_extra}(b) that the quality of accumulated 2D contact maps deteriorates when the number of Gaussians is reduced.
+\parahead{Affect of the number of Gaussians in contact map rendering} We show in \Cref{fig:ablation_extra}(b) that the quality of accumulated 2D contact maps deteriorates when the number of Gaussians is reduced.
 Therefore, in our experiments, we make sure to densely initialize Gaussians for both objects and hands.